 Best activities to do during rainy season

-The peak of turtle egg laying season is rainy season, especially the month of November.
+If you love wildlife, you must visit Costa Rica in rainy season.
+The peak of turtle egg laying season is rainy season, particularly the month of November.
 Ostional Wildlife Refuge hosts the most Olive Ridley sea turtles where you can see thousands of mothers laying their eggs.
 Arribadas happen year round but rainy season is the best.

 Want to know more about Costa Rica?
 Check these posts out!